Age requirements in gymnastics: Reasons for age restrictions

-Age restrictions were supposedly designed not so much to level the playing field in terms of skill and physical advantages, as to protect child athletes from injury.
-However, critics dispute the science behind the policy and argue that the answer is to prohibit junior gymnasts from competing in senior competitions.
+Age restrictions were supposedly designed not so much to level the playing field in terms of skill and physical advantages, as to protect child gymnasts from injury, however critics dispute the science behind the policy and argue that the answer is to prohibit junior gymnasts from competing in senior competitions.

-On the one hand, proponents such as Jeanne Dopbrak, a sports medicine physician at the University of Pittsburgh Medical Center, contend that "[a child athlete's] immature skeleton just isn't ready to handle the day-to-day stresses that will occur", and that the stresses imposed on only partly developed muscular/skeletal system by gymnastics are almost certain to cause damage that would persist into adulthood.
+On the one hand, proponents such as Jeanne Doperak, a sports medicine physician at the University of Pittsburgh Medical Center, contend that "[a child gymnast's] immature skeleton just isn't ready to handle the day-to-day stresses that will occur", and that the stresses imposed on only partly developed muscular/skeletal system by gymnastics are almost certain to cause damage that would persist into adulthood.
 Proponents also point to a 16-year American study of gymnastics injuries which concluded that gymnastics is the most dangerous sport for girls, with injury rates comparable to those found in boys who play soccer, basketball and hockey.
-An athlete whose bones are still growing is more likely than an adult to suffer skeletal injury, because the bones are more porous and the joints not yet fully formed.
+A gymnast whose bones are still growing is more likely than an adult to suffer skeletal injury, because the bones are more porous and the joints not yet fully formed.
 Lesions, which are precursors to stress fractures, occur in 11% of young female gymnasts, compared to 2.3% of girls and women in general.
 The International Gymnastics Federation says that intense physical activity, such as that engaged in by gymnasts training at the elite level, affects the functioning of growth hormones, possibly causing delayed bone growth and the onset of puberty – although the body is able to recover and catch up later if given rest periods.

 In addition, proponents contend that practicing elite sports is mentally and emotionally demanding.
 Young gymnasts at these levels are often pressured to perform by coaches and parents, and ex-gymnasts have spoken out about behavioural and psychological problems common to the sport.